 A Landlord Utility Transfer Agreement (LUT Agreement) is available to rental property management entities or property owners that provide continuous Doña Ana MDWCA utility service to rental properties and consolidates account administration as specified by the landlord in the LUT Agreement.
 The LUT Agreement authorizes Doña Ana MDWCA to transfer water and wastewater without interruption in service to the landlord or property manager, as rental properties transition between tenant occupancy.
 In the event that a tenant is delinquent, Doña Ana MDWCA will deactivate services pursuant to the process stated in Doña Ana MDWCA Billing and Service Policies.
-Property management entities that do not want to execute an LUT Agreement to administer utility services for rental properties and want the utility account in the name of the property owner, will be required to provide the same information for a utility service application as stated in Application, Billing, and Payment for Service Section of Doña Ana MDWCA Billing and Service Policies and, a tax identification number if applicable, before service to tenants will be processed and activated.
+Property management entities that do not want to execute an LUT Agreement to administer utility services for rental properties and want the utility service application as stated in Application, Billing, and Payment for Service Section of Doña Ana MDWCA Billing and Service Policies and, a tax identification number if applicable, before service to tenants will be processed and activated.
 Failure of the property management entity to provide the property owner's information as stated above, may result in Doña Ana MDWCA placing a hold on the tenant's activation of utility services.